zikunz/tp/docs/UserGuide.md

 `orders clear` feature to do it efficiently.

 Note:
-> 📄 If there is no order in the system, a message will be shown to notify you that you should not use `orders clear`
+> 📄 If there is no single order in the system, a message will be shown to notify you that you should not use
-> feature.<br>
+> `orders clear` feature.<br>
 > 📄 Items which belong to the orders cleared will be added back to the inventory.
 It is the same as executing
-> `orders delete` feature for N times, where N represents number of existing orders.
+> `orders delete` feature for every order in the order list. <br>

 #### 2.3.6.
 Find orders: `orders find`